 Renewal, Inc.’s experienced case managers utilize comprehensive assessment, service planning, and resource coordination to address specific issues and any other needs of our rehabilitation program participants.
 Our case managers focus on the whole person and their future goals, guiding them on a road to recovery and a healthy life where they can manage their lives – successfully and independently – once they return to their community.

-The Life Skills program is implemented within the first two weeks at Renewal Inc. This program provides individuals from all three jurisdictions with the necessary tools to identify their own marketable skills for the workplace, to understand market trends, industry clusters, and to make the necessary match to find and keep steady employment.
-In addition, an introduction to relevant community resources is provided to assist their success.
+The Life Skills Program is implemented within the first two weeks of a person’s entry at Renewal, Inc. This program provides individuals from County, State, and Federal jurisdictions with guidance to help them identify and develop their marketable skills for the workplace; understand market trends and industry sectors; identify an ideal job match; and keep steady employment.
+In addition, Renewal, Inc. will offer introductions to relevant community resources that further assist in their growth and success.

-Our mission to prepare each person to succeed in the workplace, but we also aim to provide the community employer a dependable, conscientious worker able to manage conflicts, handle responsibility, communicate professionally, and to both accept supervision and take on leadership when necessary.
+Our primary mission is to prepare each person to succeed in the workplace.
+But, we also aim to provide community employers with dependable, conscientious workers capable of managing challenges, handling multiple responsibilities, communicating in a professional manner, accepting supervision, and taking on a leadership role when necessary.

-Renewal offers treatment programs that target the needs of each resident with a focus on anti-social attitudes, beliefs, values and poor self-regulation/self management, decision-making, problem solving, and coping skills.
+Renewal, Inc. offers specialized treatment programs that target the needs of each person in the program, with a strong focus on anti-social behaviors, beliefs and values, poor self-regulation/self-management, decision-making, problem-solving, and coping skills.

-A schedule of 24 group sessions is supplied to each group participant at intake assessment which details dates, group time, and location.
+A schedule of 24 group sessions is offered to each group participant at their intake assessment, which details dates, group times, and locations.